purescript-deprecated/purescript-coproducts/README.md

 coproduct :: forall f g a b. (f a -> b) -> (g a -> b) -> Coproduct f g a -> b
 ```

+Eliminate a coproduct by providing eliminators for the left and
+right components

 #### `functorCoproduct`